 So how about it?
 I’m going to make sure I get in enough outdoor time this weekend, soaking in the Vitamin D, and then hopefully sleeping like a baby!
 I’m also planning to check a couple more things off of my #YQLChallenge passport, like ‘Walk in Lethbridge’, because I think the turtles at Elizabeth Hall Wetlands might be calling my name, and bocce, because after we clean up the yard, it’ll be time to enjoy it!

 If you haven’t already joined the #YQLChallenge, it’s easy to do!
-Visit our website at www.lethbridge2017.ca to sign up, check out the list of activities, and get active!
+Visit our website at www.lethbridge2017.ca (sorry, website no longer available) to sign up, check out the list of activities, and get active!
 To keep you on track, you can pick up a passport at our office, the Lethbridge Public Library, the Helen Schuler Nature Centre, or a few more places listed on the website.
 In 2017, we want you to get active with us!

 - Tanya Whipple

 Originally published in the Lethbridge Herald April 21st, 2017